anupriaa/play-example-fluentlenium/README.md

 [info] Passed: : Total 1, Failed 0, Errors 0, Passed 1, Skipped 0
 [success] Total time: 8 s, completed May 1, 2013 12:58:11 PM
 ```

+To understand the behavior of the system, invoke `play run` then go to http://localhost:9000/.